Make your voice count

 One top EANC goal is to increase membership of the Senate Baltic Freedom Caucus (SBFC) and the House Baltic Caucus (HBC).
 While neither caucus meets formally, by joining, MoCs pledge to support Baltic security and NATO unity.
 The purpose of the caucuses is to maintain strong relationships with Estonia, Latvia, and Lithuania; promote democratic principles and human rights; assist in strengthening free market economies in Estonia, Latvia, and Lithuania; and work to support legislation bolstering the defense of the Baltic countries.
 Look for templates on Karin Shuey's blog "What's Happening in DC" for your use in asking your MoCs to join.

 EANC welcomes your local efforts to further causes that support Estonian security and European unity.
 We are working in a dynamic environment and action on multiple levels is certainly more effective.
-If you have any questions about what you can do, please contact our Washington, DC Director, Karin Shuey, at [email protected].
+If you have any questions about what you can do, please contact us and also check out the website of our partner JBANC., www.jbanc.org.